 Instantly testing websites on Microsoft Edge

-Developers no longer have to rely on virtual machines (VM), Edge emulators or PC’s with Windows 10 to test their websites on Microsoft Edge.
-Microsoft and BrowserStack are partnering to provide a cloud-based infrastructure to instantly test and ship great user experiences on Microsoft Edge.
-Test on Edge online, for free.
+Developers no longer have to rely on virtual machines (VM), Edge emulators or purchase multiple Windows devices to test websites on Microsoft Edge.
+BrowserStack’s cloud-based infrastructure allows users to instantly test and ship great user experiences on Edge.
+Test on real Edge browsers, installed on real Windows – online.

 Frequently Asked Questions

 As of Oct 2021, Microsoft Edge holds 6.18% of the global browser market.
 However, its market share is steadily growing.
 Since April 2020, it has grown by 1300% and surpassed Firefox.
 Needless to say, more and more people are using Edge and looking for it enough to stick with it.